cpchalk/gpcheckx/README.md

 # Examples of use.

-The file f29 defines the Fibonacci group F(2,9) and can be found in the KBMAG test library.
+The file f29 defines the Fibonacci group F(2,9) and can be found in the kbmag folder ag_data.

 ./bin/kbprog -v -wd -me 65000 -t 1000 f29